 —and then he crashes to the ground, bleeding profusely from his neck.
 Victoria tastes hot blood, wet over her lips.
 It’s salty and succulent with the taste of… fear?
 The old man’s heart spasms in her eyes.
 He raggedly wheezes like a fish out of water.
 Blood pools over the floor.

 An old woman rounds the corner, with her phone out.
 She’s yammering into it, reciting the house’s address.

 Victoria: It takes three to make a pattern.

 This time she feels her foot set to the tiled floor of the entryway, and feels her muscles contract and spring.
 She feels the old woman crumple against the far wall, her strength and weight landing against her throat.

 The old man gives a strangled cry.
-He weakly crawls to her side, wheezing and bleeding like a dying animal, and tries to position his body over hers.
+He crawls to her side, wheezing and bleeding like a dying animal, and tries to position his body over hers.

 “St… st… a… way!” he froths.